bushsk8r/sk8labs/README.md

 an open studio where playtime is never over
 # intro
 my creative "safe" space
+## who am "i"
+a human mastering the art of war, war between my egos.
+"the tourist" vs "the purist"

+all creations are the result of a battle...you decide the winner...I am too biased to pick
 # sections
 ## forest
-a sound playground aka a jukebox
+a sound playground aka jukebox
 ### description
 an audio archive, created using react.
 My first experiment with making a react app [source code available here](https://github.com/justinmsaga/audio_player)